 In fact, there are some of you reading this right now who are already tuned out: You decided before I even said a word that the suggestions I was going to give aren’t going to work with THAT kid.
 You’d already decided that I was going to give you the same suggestions you’ve already heard and tell you to do all the things you already tried, and none of it was going to help.

-You’ve turned into that kid: you’re checked out, you’ve already decided you’re not going to learn anything and there’s no point in trying.
-Instead you’re going to sit there and mentally criticize the person who’s trying to help you and think of all the reason why what she’s saying is irrelevant.
+You’ve turned into that kid: You’re checked out, you’ve already decided you’re not going to learn anything and there’s no point in trying.
+Instead, you’re going to sit there and mentally criticize the person who’s trying to help you and think of all the reasons why what she’s saying is irrelevant.

 You have more in common with that kid than you think.
 And as you’ve seen from the results that she or he has gotten, this is a dangerous path to go down.
 It’s not just the student who’s negatively impacting the whole class’ learning, it’s your unwillingness to enter the room each day with an open mind, that same open mind you want your students to have, ready to soak up wisdom and try things even if they’re hard or you seem unlikely to be successful with them.